lanahajyahia/SettingLibrary/README.md

 [![](https://jitpack.io/v/lanahajyahia/SettingLibrary.svg)](https://jitpack.io/#lanahajyahia/SettingLibrary)

 Android Library that arranges Settings Page based on user passed information, using Preference android Library.
 The settings screen will contain a Preference hierarchy.
-The Settings page will contain Preference Categories and inside each category a Preference dependes on your choice.
+The Settings page will contain Preference Categories and inside each category a Preference dependes on your choice. you can also make your own structured layout for each settings item.

 ![](assets/gifSettings.gif)